chamaeleonidae/api/docs/apis/survey-responses.md

 # Microsurvey Responses

-**A microsurvey response is a single object with all of the information about the microsurvey interactions: the buttons clicked on the first step, the text input entered in the follow-up step, and the time that the microsurvey was finished.**
+**A Microsurvey response is a single object with all of the information about the microsurvey interactions: the buttons clicked on the first step, the text input entered in the follow-up step, and the time that the microsurvey was finished.**

 ------

-Using Chameleon's API for microsurvey responses, you can:
+Using Chameleon's API for Microsurvey responses, you can:

-- List microsurvey responses.
+- List Microsurvey responses.
-- Delete a microsurvey response.
+- Delete a Microsurvey response.

 ## Schema :id=schema